-So listen up Mercer Island (the most expensive place in Washington) as we explain how we created this ranking.
+So listen up Bellingham (the most expensive place in Washington) as we explain how we created this ranking.
 You could learn some things from the rest of the state.

 And if you already knew these places were cheap, check out some more reading about Washington and the cheapest places in the country:

 How We Determined The Most Affordable Places To Live In The Evergreen State For 2019

 The two most important things to think about when it comes to being able to afford if you can live comes down to:

 - How much do money do I make?